History of Crystal Palace F.C.: Southern League (1905–20)

 The newly-formed professional club applied to join the Second Division of the Football League, but were rejected and forced to settle for a place in the Southern League Second Division.
 To increase the number of club fixtures, Palace also joined the mid-week United League, where they won their first recorded match as a professional club, 3–0 away at New Brompton.
-The team's manager John Robson established a squad of sixteen professionals, most of them signed from clubs in the North East area of England, where Robson came from.
-Palace's inaugural campaign in the Southern League Second Division consisted mainly of matches against other clubs' reserve sides, alongside Wycombe Wanderers, Leyton, Southern United, St. Leonards United and Grays United.
-Their opening fixture was at home against Southampton Reserves, and approximately 3,000 spectators paid 6d to stand or a shilling to be seated.
+The team's manager John Robson established a squad of sixteen professionals, most of them signed from clubs in the North East area of England, where he came from.
+Palace's inaugural campaign in the Southern League Second Division consisted mainly of matches against other clubs' reserve sides, alongside the first teams of Wycombe Wanderers, Leyton, Southern United, St. Leonards United and Grays United.
+The club's opening fixture was at home against Southampton Reserves, and approximately 3,000 spectators paid 6d to stand or a shilling to be seated.
 Palace led 3–0 after 30 minutes, before fading and losing 3–4.
 However, that was the club's only defeat in the league all season, and Palace were crowned champions.
 The season included a run of seventeen straight victories, one of them being a 9–1 win over Grays United.
 The club's home attendances in the league for that season were regularly between 2,000 and 3,000 spectators.

-Following their promotion, Palace started their second season as a professional club competing in the Southern League First Division, finishing in nineteenth place, but having enjoyed better form in the FA Cup.
+Following their promotion, Palace started their second season as a professional club competing in the Southern League First Division, finishing in nineteenth-place, but having enjoyed better form in the FA Cup.
 After beating Rotherham County in a qualifying tie, Palace were drawn away to Newcastle United in the first round proper.
-Newcastle were one of the biggest and most successful clubs in the top flight of English football at that time.
+Newcastle were one of the biggest and most successful clubs in the top-flight of English football at that time.
 They had played in the previous two FA Cup finals, were Football League First Division champions in 1905, and this season were on their way to another title.
 In what still stands as one of the club's greatest ever wins, Palace scored through Horace Astley against the run of play and then held off Newcastle to come away with a shock 1–0 win.
-The second and third rounds saw the club dispose of Fulham and Brentford respectively after both ties went to a replay.
+The second and third rounds saw the club dispose of Fulham and Brentford respectively after both ties went to replays.
 In the quarter-finals, Palace were drawn at home to the cup holders Everton, who had been challenging Newcastle for the First Division title throughout that season.
 In front of a then record crowd of 35,000, Palace took the lead, but their opponents equalised taking the tie to a replay, where Everton proved too strong, running out 4–0 winners.